junzhin/DGM-VLC/README.md

 # Deep Generative Models Unveil Patterns in Medical Images Through Vision- ”Language” Conditioning

-This is the official implementation of our proposed Method
+This is the official implementation of [the workshop paper](https://arxiv.org/abs/2410.13823)

 ## Abstract